 The ‘Pipeline Problem’ – how we’re getting fewer owners into classes and sports, even as ownership rises

-It’s not news to anyone in the rescue, trainer, or breeder communities: we’re struggling with a pervasive owner education problem.
-Despite nearly always having the best of intentions, too many owners have too many gaps in basic knowledge on how to handle, train, raise, care for, and communicate with their dogs.
-Those knowledge gaps – which many owners aren’t even aware they have – not only make their and their dog’s lives and relationships more stressful and less fulfilling, they also produce often serious, negative, and avoidable outcomes.
+It’s not news to anyone on the front lines of the rescue, trainer, or breeder communities: we’re struggling with a pervasive owner education problem.
+Despite having the best intentions for their dog, many owners have significant gaps in core, foundational knowledge on how to appropriately handle, raise, care for, and communicate with their puppy or adult dog in a manner that is healthy, sustainable, and effective.
+Those knowledge gaps – which many owners aren’t even aware they have – not only make their and their dog’s lives and relationships more stressful and less fulfilling, they are also producing serious, negative, and avoidable outcomes on a tremendous scale.

 So where is this problem coming from?
-Why isn’t the average owner more knowledgeable, when it benefits them more than anyone?
+Why isn’t the average owner more knowledgeable, when they benefit more than anyone?
 It’s certainly not for any lack of resources: there are tons of fantastic educational resources out there – books, classes, videos, online courses, private trainers, etc. – every sort of media, at every level of experience, time commitment, and expense.

-• First off, many owners don’t know what they don’t know.
-They don’t realize how significant their gaps in knowledge are – or appreciate its consequences (farther below, we’ll talk about why I think this may be happening).
+• First, many owners don’t know what they don’t know.
+They don’t realize how significant their gaps in knowledge are – or appreciate its consequences (farther below, we’ll talk about why this may be happening).

-• As a result, despite the abundance of fantastic resources out there, many owners never truly start their learning journey.
+• Then, as a result, despite the abundance of fantastic resources out there, many owners never truly start their learning journey.

-In 2013, Stepita et al.[1] found that as few as 5% of puppy owners in the US may take a class.
+In 2013, Stepita et al.[1] found that as few as 5% of puppy owners in the US may take a class or work with a trainer.
 That finding is seemingly verified by the annual APPA National Pet Owners Surveys in 2022 (5%) and 2023 (6%).
-Even if those are grossly underestimating, it seems we could confidently say that over half of dog owners – equivalent to 40+ million dogs – never take a class.
+Even if those were gross underestimates, it seems we can be confident that well over half of dog owners – equivalent to 40+ million dogs – never take a class.

 In other words, we’ve built a fantastic educational pipeline – from puppy books and basic obedience classes to private training, the CGC, and dog sports – but we aren’t getting enough owners into that pipeline.
 Not enough owners are starting their educational journey.

 We can see all of this play out in the data.
-First off, in this first figure we can see that yes, indeed, dog ownership is exploding:
+In this first figure, we can see that yes, indeed, dog ownership is exploding:

 Note that trend is pre-pandemic, even before the ‘covid puppy’ boom.
 Since 2001, the number of dogs in the US has increased by nearly 40%, more than twice as fast as population growth.
-Per The Economist, now more households in the United States have dogs than have children.
+Per The Economist, there are now more households in the US with dogs than with children.

 On top of that, owners also care more than ever about their dogs: